Movatterモバイル変換

 Notes:

-• Chat IDs are simply randomly generated GUIDs, these correspond to "groups" in the subprotocol.
+• Chat IDs are simply randomly generated GUIDs, and these correspond 1:1 with "groups" in the subprotocol.

 • Private chats are a special case, they are not persisted in state, and they do not triggerchatCreated events.
 Also the user doesn't issue ajoinChat event to join them, that is handled by the server as a kind of "push" to the clients.